gmp-prem/udev-rule-in-linux/README.md

-## Assigning a static port on ubuntu
+## Manage devices dynamically using UDEV in Linux
-How to assign a static port for device on linux ubuntu for ttyUSBx and ttyACMx
+How to dynamically manage devices on linux ubuntu by make use of udev rules.
+Udev is a device manager for Linux that dynamically creates and removes nodes for hardware devices.
+In short, it helps your computer find your robot easily.

 <p align="center">
   <img src=https://github.com/gmp-prem/assigning-static-port-ubuntu/blob/main/picture.png width="700" height="200">